bitofbinary/bitofbinary/src/pages/about.md

 hide_table_of_contents: true
 ---

+# About me

+Professionally, I am a software developer.
+I convert ideas into useable digital products.
+Over the years, I have worked with a range of technologies, enjoyed writing code in a variety of languages and mostly had a ball doing it.

+These days, I am focusing on **Golang**, **Typescript**, **React** and **AWS**.

-# About
+# About this website

-In the early days of World Wide Web, there were these websites called portals.
-These portals on their homepage categorised information in broad topics.
-I got into the habit of randomly picking up a topic and browsing it for hours.
-I would discover things I did not know existed, find interesing places and learn from all the interesting web pages people were putting up.
+In the early days of World Wide Web, I was lucky enough to have access to a computer in my house.
+Connecting to Internet (via dial-up modem) was my goto activity.
+I got into the habit of randomly picking up a topic and exploring it for hours.
+I would discover things I did not know existed, find interesting places and learn from all the interesting web pages people were putting up.
 This started a journey of learning and increasing my knowledge about the world.

-Another joyful habit I picked up in my early years was reading books on pretty much everything and anything that interests me.
+Another joyful habit I picked up in my early years was [reading books](/bookshelf) on pretty much everything and anything that interests me.

-This website is a place where I try to write my sporadic thoughts as I try to figure [this](https://en.wikipedia.org/wiki/World) out.
+This website is a place where I try to write my [sporadic thoughts](/garden) as I try to figure [this](https://en.wikipedia.org/wiki/World) out.
+Here you will find a [digital garden](/garden) and a [stream](/stream).

+Thanks for visiting.